gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 2. Click on **Interfaces** to list the interface capabilities.
 3. Scroll down and expand the **ResetMethod** capability.
 4. Review the definition of **ResetMethod**.
 The capability type is **Command**.
 5. The schema type is **Object**.
 Click on the **view** button to display the object definition.
 The Object definition describes the shape of the JSON payload sent with the command.
-In this example, the shape of the JSON payload is like {"reset_timer":5}.
+In this example, the shape of the JSON payload will be the same as this example *{"reset_timer":5}*.

 ![](resources/iot-central-device-template-interface-fan1.png)